liquidating or down-sizing?

 Q. What do you do with items that don’t sell?

 A. We strive to sell every item in the house for the highest price we can achieve, but there are always items left over.
-Depending on your wishes, we arrange for items to be donated, sold or retained by the family to keep or dispose of as they see fit.
+Depending on your wishes, we arrange for items to be cleared out completely or retained by the family to keep or dispose of as they see fit.

 Q. Do you clean the home after the sale?